Lord Dunmore's War: The Clark Expedition to Kentucky

 In spring of 1774, a group that included George Rogers Clark, who later became a general during the Revolutionary War, had gathered at the mouth of the Little Kanawha River (now Parkersburg, West Virginia).
 They were waiting there for the arrival of other Virginians expected to join them before they moved downriver to settle lands in Kentucky.
 Clark's group began to hear reports that hostile Indians were robbing and occasionally killing traders, surveyors and others traveling down the Ohio.
 So they invited another settler, Captain Michael Cresap, who also intended to go to Kentucky, and who had combat experience, to join the group.

 Cresap understood that any provocations might result in war, so he suggested the group return upstream to Zane's small settlement at "Zanesburg" (the future Wheeling) and wait to see if Indian hostilities would decline.
 However, when they arrived, they found the whole area in an uproar.
 People were panicked by the stories of the survivors of the Indian attacks.
 They were upset by the Indian brutality towards captured settlers.
 Fearing for the lives of women and children, colonists living on the frontier flocked to the town for protection.
-A message from John Connolly, the garrison commander at upstream Fort Pitt, indicated that the local tribes including Shawnee and Delaware, intended war.
+A message from John Connolly, the garrison commander at upstream Fort Pitt, indicated that the local tribes including Shawnee and Lenape (Delaware), intended war.

 Cresap called a council on April 26.
 After he read Connolly's letter aloud, the assembly declared war against the Indians.
 After spotting some Indian canoes on the river the next day, settlers chased them 15 mi downriver to Pipe Creek.
 There settlers engaged them in battle, with a few casualties on each side.
 The following day, Clark's party abandoned the original idea of proceeding to Kentucky.
 Expecting retaliation, they broke camp and retreated with Cresap's men to his headquarters at Redstone Old Fort.